This article was originally written with Porsche M96 & M97 heads in mind, but the information applies to most heads.

 We put at least three layers of foam on the bottom, and line the sides and top with at least two more layers.

 Be sure to leave a little crush room in the box for the sides to push in without damaging the head, in case the box is mishandled.
 If there’s no extra space in the box, then the sides can be shoved in and damage the head.
 A couple of inches of crush room works well.
-It won’t hurt the head to move around in the box if it’s well lined with foam.
-We put a bit more padding under the head than over it.
-The goal is to get the head roughly centered in the box, but having a bit more padding on the bottom of the box is good as that’s the side it’s mostly going to get dropped on.
+We fill those spaces with soft material like butcher paper, crumpled newspaper, old UPS padded envelopes, etc to keep the head from sloshing around.
+The goal is to get the head roughly centered in the box.
+Having more padding on the bottom of the box is good as that’s the side it’s mostly going to get dropped on, but it can get dropped on its top so don’t scrimp up top.

 DO NOT USE BUBBLE WRAP INSTEAD OF FOAM!
 The bubbles pop from the weight of the head and then you have no padding.
 It’s okay to line the box in foam and wrap the head in bubble wrap, but do not rely solely on bubble wrap to protect your head.

 When you’re ready, we can e-mail you UPS return labels.
 Since we ship a lot we get discounts that can save you $$$ over the UPS store price.
 Once you have the labels on the boxes just take them to a UPS store or hand them to a driver.
-To do this we need your address and the e-mail addy you want the label sent to.
+To take advantage of this free service we need the address you want the heads returned to when the work is completed and the e-mail addy you want the label sent to.

 Here’s a properly boxed Porsche M96 head.